kubernetes-sigs/secrets-store-csi-driver/docs/book/src/topics/best-practices.md

 1. Deploy the driver and providers into the `kube-system` or a separate dedicated namespace.

-    The driver is installed as a `DaemonSet` with the ability mount kubelet `hostPath` volumes and view pod service account tokens.
+    The driver is installed as a `DaemonSet` with the ability to mount kubelet `hostPath` volumes and view pod service account tokens.
 It should be treated as privileged and regular cluster users should not have permissions to deploy or modify the driver.